thekalinga/thekalinga.in/_posts/2022-12-25-indian-self-certification-sickness/2022-12-25-indian-self-certification-sickness.md

 State is the negation of Anarchy.
 State is an agent of chaos & injustice as it centralises most power & wields it to serve interests of ruling class (those who have access to this power) --- while terrorising the people it imposes itself over.

-One would expect these so-called "Justices" to have some basic understanding of political philosophy before they write claptrap using phraseology that mean almost opposite of what he wanted to say --- esp when publishing them to a mainstream newspaper.[^2]
+One would expect these so-called "Justices" to have some basic understanding of political philosophy before they write claptrap using phraseology that mean almost opposite of what he wanted to say --- esp when publishing them to a mainstream newspaper.[^indian-journalism-reconsideration]

+[^indian-journalism-reconsideration]: On 2nd thought, barring rare exceptions, given that mainstream media (includes newspapers) in India amounts to nothing more than propaganda for rich & powerful, this is probably something we should expect.

 ## Self-appointment